ayunav/FeelsLike-watchOS2-Weather-App/README.md

 # Feel - weather watchOS 2 App
 This is the beginning of the watchOS app project that displays today's weather compared to what it felt like yesterday.

+This is my first time playing with the WatchKit, and it's exciting!
+I'm planning to write about my learning experience [here](https://medium.com/@AyunasCode).
+Follow me on [Medium](https://medium.com/@AyunasCode) or [Twitter](https://twitter.com/AyunasCode) for updates.
+The app is super simple right now but... hey, it works! :)

 The app uses [AFNetworking](https://github.com/AFNetworking/AFNetworking) library and data from the [ForecastIO](https://developer.forecast.io/) API.

 The app currently displays: